copsTvFan/cops-episode-guide/guide.md

   management wants them out, plus people saw them throwing stuff.
-- (11:17 PM Shots Fired) South East County Sheriff's Station -- Deputy David Halm goes to a hotel and finds two shirtless black guys at a car saying 2 white guys attacked them and said “Niggers get out!” and one hit them with a bat.
+- (11:17 PM Shots Fired) South East County Sheriff's Station -- Deputy David Halm goes to a hotel and finds two shirtless black guys at a car saying 2 white guys attacked them and said "Niggers get out!" and one hit them with a bat.
 One swung a golf club at them.
 David says there is an armed man inside when Deputy Brent Becker arrives.
 Two guys attacked a Mexican and locked him out of his room.
 The manager fired at them and cops go inside to get his gun.